-The Convention was adopted in 1980 and entered into force in 1983.
-Currently 115 States are parties to the Convention.
+The Convention was adopted in 1980 and entered into force in 1983 currently has a total of 125 States Parties and four Signatories.

-Greece became party to the Convention in 1981, expressed its consent to be bound by Protocols I, II and III in 1992, by Protocol IV in 1997, by Amended Protocol II in 1999 and ratified the amendment to article 1 of the Convention in 2004.
-Greece has signed but not yet ratified Protocol V.
+Greece became party to the Convention in 1981, expressed its consent to be bound by Protocols I, II and III in 1992, by Protocol IV in 1997, by Amended Protocol II in 1999 and ratified the amendment to article 1 of the Convention in 2004 and Protocol V in 2014.

 Biological and Toxin Weapons Convention (BTWC)